BMW X5 (F15): X5 xDrive40e

 The BMW X5 xDrive40e is a plug-in hybrid with an all-electric range of 23 km.

 The BMW X5 xDrive40e is the first plug-in hybrid released under the core BMW brand.
 The use of BMW's eDrive technology on the established X5 platform is a direct technology transfer from the BMW i cars, in particular, from the BMW i8 technology.

 The X5 xDrive40e features a 2.0 L turbocharged gasoline engine 180 kW coupled to a 83 kW electric motor and a 9.0 kWh battery.

 The production of the plug-in hybrid variant was scheduled to begin in April 2015.
 Retail deliveries (US) began in October 2015.
 Pricing started at (equivalent to £40,365) before applicable US government incentives.

 The US EPA rated the X5 xDrive40e combined city/highway fuel economy at 68 mpgus equivalent (MPG-e) in all-electric mode (energy consumption of 59 kW-hrs/100 mi).
 The fuel economy in gasoline-only mode was rated at 24 mpgus.
 EPA's all-electric range is 14 mi with the car using some gasoline, and as a result, EPA's official range varies between 0 and 14 mi.

 BMW X5 sDrive35i

 BMW introduced the sDrive rear-wheel drive system with this generation of X5. sDrive aimed to increase agility over traditional rear-wheel drive SUVs.

 BMW X5 emergency vehicles (2014–2018)

 The BMW X5 has been made into emergency response vehicles with the engines sDrive25d, xDrive30d and xDrive40d.

 The vehicle was unveiled at the 14th RETTmobil trade fair in Fuda (xDrive30d).

 Specifications

 Design

 The new generation BMW X5 is 5 mm wider, 26 mm longer and 14 mm lower than E70, but wheelbase remains at 2933 mm.
-At the front F15 takes design from F30 3 Series while at the back it's similar to other current X series models.
+At the front, it follows a similar design to the 5 Series (F10) while at the rear it is similar to other current X Series models.
 The interior now features 10.25 inch display.
 The exterior, designed by BMW designer Mark Johnson, was approved in November 2010 and production finalised in 2011.